Parth099/College-Notes/CompSci/CIS3207 - OS/readings/week 9 - More Memory/OSTEP 20 - Advanced Paging.md

 **Disadvantage** - Space-Time Trade Off:

-Given a TLB miss we will have to incur more memory address.
+Given a TLB miss we will have to incur more memory accesses.
 Lastly, the MLPT is a lot more complex to implement.

 ### Example
 Lets consider a $16$ KB address space with $64$ byte pages.
 This is 256 frames in physical memory.